-You are entitled to attend the Annual Meeting only if you were a holder of Alphabet Class A or Class B common stock as of the Record Date or you hold a valid proxy for the Annual Meeting.
+You are entitled to attend the Annual Meeting if you were a holder of Alphabet Class A or Class B common stock as of the Record Date or you hold a valid proxy for the Annual Meeting.
 Since seating is limited, admission to the Annual Meeting will be on a first-come, first-served basis.
 You must present valid photo identification, such as a driver's license or passport, for admittance.
-If you are not a stockholder of record but hold shares as a beneficial owner in street name, you must also provide proof of beneficial ownership as of the Record Date, such as your most recent account statement prior to April 19, 2017, a copy of the voting instruction form provided by your broker, bank, trustee, or nominee, or other similar evidence of ownership.
+If you are not a stockholder of record but hold shares as a beneficial owner in street name, you must also provide proof of beneficial ownership as of the Record Date, such as your most recent account statement prior to April 18, 2018, a copy of the voting instruction form provided by your broker, bank, trustee, or nominee, or other similar evidence of ownership.

 If you do not provide photo identification or comply with the other procedures outlined above, you will not be admitted to the Annual Meeting.
-For security reasons, you and your bags will be subject to search prior to your admittance to the Annual Meeting.
+Due to security measures, large bags and packages will not be permitted, and you and your items will be subject to search prior to your admittance to the Annual Meeting.